 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

 Noise-canceling headphones feel like they were made for travelers.
-If you’ve ever spent a dozen hours trapped in an airplane cabin with a screaming child, or listening to every groan, rumble, and squeak of your overnight bus, I suspect you’ll agree.
+If you’ve ever spent a dozen hours trapped in an airplane cabin with a screaming child, or listening to every groan and squeak of your overnight bus, I suspect you’ll agree.

 For a long time, though, these types of headphones didn’t work very well, cost a fortune, and had terrible battery life.
-In recent years, noise-canceling technology has thankfully improved dramatically, and in most cases, so has the battery life of the devices that use it.
-Some headphone models are up to their fourth or fifth version, and the refinements are showing.
+In recent years, however, noise-canceling technology has improved dramatically, as has the battery life of devices that use it.
+Some models are up to their fourth or fifth version, and the refinements are showing.

 - Best Headphones: Sony WH-1000XM3

 - Runner-Up, Best Headphones: Bose QuietComfort 35 II

 - Best Wired Earbuds: Bose QuietComfort 20

 - Best Budget Earbuds: TaoTronics TT-EP02

 Best Headphones: Sony WH-1000XM3

 If you’re looking for headphones with the best mix of sound quality, noise-canceling ability, battery life, and features, you can’t go past the Sony WH-1000XM3.